 This letter was originally intended to be private, but went viral after David Asscherick emailed his letter to a few people for review.
-The letter voices his concern regarding the promotion of evolution as fact at La Sierra University.
+The letter voices his concern for La Sierra University regarding their promotion, as the true story of origins, the Darwinian theory of the evolution on life on this planet over hundreds of millions of years.

 April 30, 2009